Which city is cheaper, Prague or Kuala Lumpur?

 Kuala Lumpur receives a lot of rain in the summer.
 Kuala Lumpur usually gets more rain in July than Prague.
 Kuala Lumpur gets 150 mm (5.9 in) of rain, while Prague receives 70 mm (2.7 in) of rain this time of the year.

 Both Prague and Kuala Lumpur are popular destinations to visit in the autumn with plenty of activities.
-Kuala Lumpur attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Kuala Lumpur throughout the year.
 Also, many travelers come to Prague for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, Kuala Lumpur is generally much warmer than Prague.
-Temperatures in Kuala Lumpur average around 27°C (81°F), and Prague stays around 11°C (52°F).
+Daily temperatures in Kuala Lumpur average around 27°C (81°F), and Prague fluctuates around 11°C (52°F).

 Kuala Lumpur usually receives more sunshine than Prague during autumn.
 Kuala Lumpur gets 169 hours of sunny skies, while Prague receives 124 hours of full sun in the autumn.